cshelke/ChatServer/README.md

 If the executable is a jar, then:
 > java -jar server.jar 49129

-So you can run it this way:
+Else you can run it this way too if you have generated the class file:
 > java Server [portno]

 I have deployed an instance of the server on my AWS running on port 49129